Framework Film

 The Traditional Marketing Funnel

 A single entry point at the top.
 Sequential stages below.
 A narrow conversion event at the bottom.
 The model assumes customers enter in order, progress in sequence, and exit at purchase.
-It does not account for non-linear entry, ambient trust accumulation, or post-purchase dynamics.
+It does not account for customers who enter from any direction, for trust accumulated outside marketed contexts, or for what happens after purchase.

 Customers are continuously in motion.

-Customer motion is the foundational observation of The Marketing Helix.
+Customer motion is the founding observation of The Marketing Helix.
 Customers do not wait at funnel stages for a brand to advance them.
-Their awareness state, consideration depth, and trust level change continuously: shaped by content encountered incidentally, peer recommendations received outside marketed contexts, prior category experiences, and internal triggers the brand cannot observe.
-A customer's consideration state at any given moment is an emergent property of everything they have been exposed to and experienced, not a position a brand has placed them in.
+They arrive with goals, pressures, habits, relationships, and prior beliefs already in place.
+Marketing does not put them at the top of a company-controlled path.
+Their awareness, consideration depth, and trust level change continuously, shaped by content encountered incidentally, peer recommendations received outside marketed contexts, prior category experiences, and internal triggers the brand cannot observe.

 This motion is not random.
 It is governed by three structural forces: trust, relevance, and timing: that together determine whether a marketing message achieves alignment at any moment of encounter.
 When all three are simultaneously present above their respective thresholds, the message is pulled into active consideration.
 When any one is absent or insufficient, the message does not achieve alignment, regardless of its intrinsic quality or the resources behind its distribution.